ChengGuo2000/Learning-Notes_LLM-from-Scratch/README.md

-# My Learning Notes on the Book "Build a Large Language Model (From Scratch)"
+# My Learning Notes on the book "Build a Large Language Model (From Scratch)" by Professor Raschka

 My Greatest Thanks to Professor Raschka, the author of this book.

 ## Useful Links
 - [The GitHub Repository from the Author](https://github.com/rasbt/LLMs-from-scratch)
 - [The Author's Blog](https://magazine.sebastianraschka.com/)
 - [The Author's Free Courses](https://sebastianraschka.com/teaching/)

 ## My Current Progress
 - ✅ Set Up (Using Conda)
 - ✅ Chapter 1: Understanding LLM
 - ⏳ Appendix A: Introduction to PyTorch